project-roadwork/light-reflector/.forgejo/ISSUE_TEMPLATE/bug_report.md

 ---
-name: CODEBERG - Create a Bug report
+name: CODEBERG - Create a bug report
 about: Create a report to help us improve.
 title: ''
 labels: ''